Applying for a second credit card

-A second card could give you the opportunity to take advantage of benefits, such as introductory offers and low interest rates.
+A second card could give you the opportunity to take advantage of benefits, such as introductory offers.
 You may also be able to redistribute your credit limit between your existing credit cards (there is more information about that below).

 Finally, a second card could come in handy if you’re paying off a balance on your existing card, but would like to keep your everyday spending separate.

 You can apply for a second MBNA credit card if you meet the following conditions:

 - You’re not applying within 60 days of having opened your first credit card with us.

 - You don’t already have 2 credit cards with MBNA, and a maximum of 5 with the Lloyds Banking Group (which includes Halifax, Lloyds Bank and Bank of Scotland).